Equivalence of Families of Polycyclic Codes over Finite Fields: Introduction

+over the finite field $\mathbb{F}_q$.
+The study of $n$-equivalence for polycyclic codes is motivated by the need to organize and classify these codes in a systematic way.
+By understanding which ambient spaces are equivalent, one can reduce the search space in future investigations for codes with optimal parameters, and this classification also provides a foundation for further theoretical results on polycyclic codes.
+Within this general framework, we focus first on $\ell$-trinomial codes, which represent the simplest class of polycyclic codes not contained in previously studied families of cyclic or constacyclic codes.
+Analyzing this case first allows us to illustrate the behavior of $n$-equivalence in a concrete setting and provides insight that guides the extension of our results to more general polycyclic codes.

-In this paper, we continue the study of polycyclic codes by extending the notion of $n$-equivalence to the case of polycyclic codes associated with a polynomial $x^n - a_{n-1}x^{n-1} - \ldots - a_1x - a_0$ over the finite field $\Fq$.
-We begin with the specific case of polycyclic codes associated with the trinomial $x^n - a_{\ell} x^{\ell} - a_0$, which we refer to as \textit{$\ell$-trinomial codes}, after which we generalize our results to general polycyclic codes.
-We compute the number of $n$-equivalence classes and provide conditions under which two polycyclic (or $\ell$-trinomial) code ambient spaces are equivalent.
-In particular, we prove that when $\gcd(n, n-\ell) = 1$, any $\ell$-trinomial code gives rise to an equivalent ambient space associated with the trinomial $x^n - x^{\ell} - 1$.
+Our approach is motivated by the fact that trinomial and polycyclic codes generalize cyclic and constacyclic codes, as well as by the successful application of this method to constacyclic codes.
+Moreover, studying this equivalence for trinomial and polycyclic codes allows us to reduce the search for good codes by restricting attention to codes arising from representatives of each equivalence class.
+We begin with the special case of polycyclic codes associated with the trinomial $x^n - a_{\ell}x^{\ell} - a_0$, which we refer to as \textit{$\ell$-trinomial codes}, and then generalize our results to arbitrary polycyclic codes.
+We determine the number of $n$-equivalence classes and establish conditions under which two ambient spaces of polycyclic (or $\ell$-trinomial) codes are equivalent.
+In particular, we show that if $\gcd(n,n-\ell)=1$, then any $\ell$-trinomial code is equivalent to an ambient space associated with the trinomial $x^n - x^{\ell} - 1$.

 The remainder of this paper is organized as follows.
-Section 2 provides a review of the basic background on polycyclic codes, and we prove some necessary results on binomial polynomials that will be used in our study.
-In Sections 3, we study the properties of the $(n,\ell)$-equivalence relation and provide conditions under which two $\ell$-trinomial code families are equivalent.
-In Section 5, we focus on $p^{\ell}$-trinomial codes of length $p^{\ell+r}$, where $p$ is the characteristic of $\Fq$ and $r$ an integer.
-However in section 6, we generalize our results to general polycyclic codes and provide conditions to obtain equivalence between two two families of polycyclic codes.
-Finally, we provide some examples as an application of the theory developed in this paper.
+Section \ref{sec:prelim} provides a review of the basic background on polycyclic codes, and we prove some necessary results on binomial polynomials that will be used in our study.
+In Section \ref{sec:eq_trinomial} we study the properties of the $(n,\ell)$-equivalence relation and provide conditions under which two $\ell$-trinomial code families are equivalent.
+In Section \ref{sec:eq_trinomial_special}, we focus on $p^{\ell}$-trinomial codes of length $p^{\ell+r}$, where $p$ is the characteristic of $\Fq$ and $r$ an integer.
+Afterwards, we provide some examples as an application of the theory developed in this paper in Section \ref{sec:examples}.
+Finally, in Section \ref{sec:eq_poly}, we generalize our results to general polycyclic codes and provide conditions to obtain equivalence between two two families of polycyclic codes.
+We conclude this work in Section \ref{sec:conclusion}.